ozbillwang/gitlab-container-scanning/README.md

 This job will find the last 100 [releases](https://docs.gitlab.com/ee/api/graphql/reference/#projectreleases), and trigger one pipeline for each major version using the `tagName` of the latest release as the `ref=` argument.

-This job depends on the `GITLAB_TOKEN`.
+This job depends on the `CS_TOKEN`.
 The variable must *not* be protected because the job runs on tag builds, not branch, and when it first runs the tag is not protected.
 We could move to a `vM.m.p` pattern and protect `v*` tags but this is not currently in place.